studiobutter/anime_api/README.md

 For Honkai Impact 3rd players, old APIs can be access [here](./Old_APIs/HI3.md)

+Disclaimer: HI3rd Old APIs will be Deprecated soon!

 This Repository is meant for reseaching and helping players do manual downloads.

 ## URI Protocalls ##